 - For integer it is 8.

 - For float it is 64.

 - For binary and bitstring it is the whole binary or bit string.

-In matching, this default value is only valid for the last element.
+In matching, the default value for a binary or bit string segment is only valid for the last element.
 All other bit string or binary elements in the matching must have a size specification.